melvinlee/kong-plugin-json-threat-protection/README.md

 development, Kong is now used in production at hundreds of organizations from startups, to large enterprises and government departments.

-The JWT upstream plugin has been developed to provide a JWT towards upstream APIs - registered on Kong - without worrying about the authentication plugin used by a consumer.

-More information can be found on the [jwt-up wiki page][jwt-up-doc]

 [Website Trust1Team][Trust1Team-url]

 [Website Kong][kong-url]